- > What TVs work with Apple TV?

 On Monday 7 January 2019, Sony announced that it would be offering AirPlay 2 on some of its TVs launching later in 2019.
 When the company made its announcement that January wasn't clear whether Sony was planning to only add AirPlay 2 support for streaming from Apple devices, rather than offer a shortcut to iTunes (this was before Apple TV+ launched).

-Apple later indicated at its 25 March 2019 event that the Apple TV app would be available on Sony platforms "Later this year", and yet, to date no Sony TVs offer the TV App.
-Sony seems to favour Android TV.
+Apple later indicated at its 25 March 2019 event that the Apple TV app would be available on Sony platforms "Later this year", and yet, it took until November 2020 before any Sony TVs offered the TV App.
+It certainly seemed that Sony favoured Android TV.

 - Sony Z8H Series (2020)

 - Sony X85H Series (2020)

 - Sony X80H Series (2020)